andres192x/NoSQL-Social-Network-API/README.md

   ## Usage

-  it is used by using CRUD operations to create, read, update and delete users, thoughts, reactions and friends.
+  It is used by using CRUD operations to create, read, update and delete users, thoughts, reactions and friends.
 Insomnia core can be used to test the routes.

   ## License